 Unify All Your IIoT Monitoring in One Highly Scalable Platform

-Last November, we were pleased to announce that FrameFlow now includes robust monitoring options for the versatile and lightweight MQTT messaging protocol, allowing our software to monitor the status of a virtually unlimited number of IIoT devices.
+Last November, we were pleased to announce that FrameFlow now has integrated support for MQTT messaging monitoring, allowing our software to monitor a virtually unlimited number of IIoT devices, regardless of limits on computational power or battery life.

-In the pending major release of the latest version of FrameFlow v2017.1, among a variety of upgrades, we’ve been able to dramatically increase our monitoring throughput for multiple IT systems.
+In a major release of FrameFlow v2017.1, among a variety of other upgrades, we were able to dramatically increase our monitoring throughput for multiple IT systems.
 Our internal testing (with a quad-core virtual machine) showed that we could monitor over 1000 nodes at 65% CPU usage: That’s an incredible 2400 monitoring ops per second, or over 43 million in a 24-hour period!

-If you would like to see how FrameFlow can help you keep your servers going and your networks flowing by detecting IT issues that could negatively impact business operations, we invite you to give FrameFlow a free spin for 30 days… no obligation or credit card required!
+If you would like to see how FrameFlow can help you keep your servers going and your networks flowing by detecting IT issues that could negatively impact business operations, we invite you to give our software a free spin for 30 days… no obligation or credit card required!